The aims of chronic heart failure (CHF) management are:

 - symptomatic relief

-- prevent hospital admission
+- to prevent hospital admission

 - improve survival.

-Optimal pharmacological and non-pharmacological (including device-based treatment) management have had an enormous beneficial impact on the clinical course of heart failure.
+Optimal pharmacological and non-pharmacological (including device-based treatment) management have both had an enormous beneficial impact on the clinical course of heart failure.
 This module will focus on lifestyle modifications and pharmacological treatment.

 There are national and international guidelines on the management of heart failure with reduced ejection fraction (HeFREF).
 The National Institute for Health and Care Excellence (NICE), European Society of Cardiology (ESC) and the Scottish Intercollegiate Guidelines Network (SIGN) have produced guidelines on the management of heart failure in primary and secondary care.1,2,3